Create or edit optimization options structure

 options = optimset(oldopts,newopts)

-combines an existing options structure, oldopts
+combines an existing options structure, oldopts,

-with a new options structure, newopts
+with a new options structure, newopts.
+Any options

-with nonempty values overwrite the corresponding
+in newopts with nonempty values overwrite the corresponding

-old options in oldopts
+old options in oldopts.

 For more information about individual options, including their default values, see the reference pages for the optimization functions.
 Optimization Options Reference provides descriptions of optimization options and which functions use them.

-Use the command optimset(@
+Use the command optimset(@ or

-the equivalent solver
+the equivalent solver)optimset to

 see the default values of relevant optimization options for a solver.